Bruce Hall (Australian National University): Admissions

 Admission to Bruce Hall is through the Australian National University's University Accommodation Services.
-Prospective residents apply through that office, and are allocated places at the various halls and colleges on the university based on preferences.
+Prospective residents apply through that office and are allocated places at the various halls and colleges on the university based on preferences.

 Administration

 Bruce Hall is administered by the Australian National University's Accommodation Service (UAS) in conjunction with the Facilities and Services Division.
 The University Accommodation Service appoints a Head of Hall and a Residential Wellbeing Coordinator.
 Various students are appointed as Community Coordinators and Senior Residential Scholars, who are residents of the hall assisting the administration team in the day-to-day operation of the hall.

-Buttery staff are also drawn from residents, who coordinate and staff the buttery during the term, as well as organises events held around the bar, specifically bar nights.
+Buttery staff, drawn from residents, are responsible for coordinating and staffing the buttery during the term.
+They also organise events held around the bar, specifically bar nights.

-For 2006 Bruce Hall, and the other Halls of Residence at the ANU, were administered under the portfolio of the Pro-Vice Chancellor (University of Community) then held by the current dean of students.
-However, the arrangement lasted for little more than a year and, in 2007, primary administration of the Hall fell once again to UAS.
+In 2006, Bruce Hall and the other Halls of Residence at the ANU were administered under the portfolio of the Pro-Vice Chancellor (University of Community), then held by the current dean of students.
+However, the arrangement lasted for little more than a year, and in 2007, primary administration of the Hall fell once again to UAS.

 Organisations within the hall

 Association of Residents

-Bruce Hall has an association of residents whereby the objective of the association and the committee are to serve and represent the members in all matters, to promote within the Hall a community spirit by means of cultural, sporting and social events, and to advance the interests of the Hall as a whole.
+Bruce Hall has an association of residents whose objectives are to serve and represent the members in all matters, to promote within the Hall a community spirit by means of cultural, sporting and social events, and to advance the interests of the Hall as a whole.
 It stands as the main organising body of the Hall, arranging most of the Hall's cultural, sporting and social events.
 The committee, an elected group of fourteen residents, is the organising arm of the Association.

 The committee also publishes a year book called Ouroboros, encompassing all the activities and events of the year.

-The first committee was established in 1961, and has been known under three names since.
+The first committee was established in 1961 and has been known under three names since.